Nick7244/Nick7244.github.io/index.md

 Check out my [**research portfolio**](research/index.md#research), or view some of my [**industry experiences**](industryExperience/index.md#industry-experience).

 Or, feel free to check out some of my [**travels and adventures**](travel/index.md#travel)!

-Feel free to contact me with any questions: nmarita1(at)jhu.edu